loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 // "The response file source name" and "The resulting name of the response file", while the command is executed correspondingly.
 ```

-* **XSLT for the incoming message transformation before its transfer** — the path to corresponding files of XSLT transformations is specified.
+* **XSLT for the incoming message transformation before its transfer** — the path to corresponding files of the XSLT transformations is specified.
-* **XSLT for the response message transformation** — the path to corresponding files of XSLT transformations is specified.
+* **XSLT for the response message transformation** — the path to corresponding files of the XSLT transformations is specified.
-* **Parameters of XSLT transformation** are specified only if XSLT transformations accept the input parameters.
+* **Parameters of the XSLT transformation** are specified only if the XSLT transformations accept the input parameters.
 The detailed information on the application and configuration of this parameter is provided in the following section: [Configuration of the Client Role of the External Services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).